Apparel & Accessories

 Aruba-Inspired Graphic Tees

-One of Aruba’s most oft-proclaimed Papiamento words is “dushi” (translated literally as “sweet”), and is used to refer to someone as a sweetheart or indicate that something is delicious, great, or wonderful.
-In a nutshell, “dushi” is meant to put a positive emphasis on something or someone, and the word is found on many iconic Aruban tees.
+Here in Aruba, a recent wave of iconic graphic tees has emerged.
+These tees have become signature items for local businesses, offering t-shirt collectors a touch of Aruban culture to add to their wardrobes.
+One of the most well-known Papiamento words in Aruba is “dushi” (literally translated as “sweet”), and it’s used to refer to someone as a sweetheart or to indicate that something is delicious, great, or wonderful.
+In short, “dushi” means to highlight something or someone in a positive light, and the word can be found on many iconic Aruban tees.

-Bula Surf Shop’s popular slogan —“Dushi Yiu!”— launched a new era of souvenir tees on the island.
-The Papiamento expression (literally translated as “sweet child”) is a slang term in the local surfing community and refers to something as awesome, gnarly, or “sweet,” summing up Bula’s love of surfing and having fun.
-Surf shop owners Yair and David created the tees in 2003 shortly after the shop first opened.
-The shirts were originally made for the shop owners’ friends in the Aruban surfing community.
-In a year’s time, the iconic tees (and hats and bumper stickers) had taken off outside of the surf community, and tourists began coming into the shop to seek out the merchandise, wanting to take home something authentically Aruban.
-Even now, after more than 15 years, Dushi Yiu gear is still popular among both locals and tourists.
+Bula Surf Shop’s popular slogan “Dushi Yiu!” ushered in a new era of souvenir T-shirts on the island.
+The Papiamento expression (literally translated as “sweet boy”) is a slang term in the local surfing community and refers to something as awesome, twisted, or “sweet,” summing up Bula’s love of surfing and having fun.
+Surf shop owners Yair and David created the T-shirts in 2003, shortly after the shop first opened.
+The shirts were originally made for the shop owners’ friends in Aruba’s surfing community.
+Within a year, the iconic T-shirts (and caps and bumper stickers) had caught on outside the surfing community, and tourists began flocking to the shop to pick up the merchandise, wanting to take home something authentically Aruban.
+Even now, after more than 15 years, Dushi Yiu gear remains popular with locals and tourists alike.
 Website: www.bulasurfshop.com.